Impact noise will travel through a structure that does not have a resilient material as part of the construction assembly.

 Iso-Step® Soundproofing Underlayment and the flooring material to be installed must acclimatize, in their sealed packaging, in the room where they are installed for at least 48 hours, at a temperature of at least 65 degrees F. Before starting your installation of Iso-Step®, make sure the subfloor is permanently dry and free of dirt, dust, grease, and other foreign matter.

-Prep for Wood base
+Prep For Wood Base

-Subfloor should be properly leveled, structurally sound, and clean.
+The subfloor should be properly leveled, structurally sound, and clean.
 Plywood sub-flooring should be of a good grade.
-Level variations in floor level over 1/8″ within a three-foot span before installing underlayment.
+Level any variations in floor level over 1/8″ within a three-foot span before installing underlayment.
 Remove or pound flat any nails or other protrusions.
 Repair holes and other surface variances prior to installation of Iso-Step®.
 To use IsoStep® with a nail-down hardwood floor, we recommend that you create a “raft” made of 2 layers of 1/2” plywood, glued and screwed together with the top layer turned 90 degrees in orientation and offset by 2 feet from the edge in order to cover the seams.
 Leave a 1/2″ gap between the wall and the raft to allow for expansion around the entire perimeter.
 Use 1-1/2″ nails applied at an angle to secure the hardwood flooring on top.

-Prep for Concrete base
+Prep For Concrete Base

-Inspect concrete subfloor for any open cracks and fill with high-grade epoxy filler.
+Inspect the concrete subfloor for any open cracks and fill with high-grade epoxy filler.
 Remove any excess concrete lumps or residue that may interfere with the installation of Iso-Step®.
 If you use a vapor barrier, we recommend polyethylene sheeting.
-Install with overlapping seams (6-8″ overlap) using tape to secure edges.
+Install overlapping seams (6-8″ overlap) using tape to secure edges.
 Apply the vapor barrier directly over the concrete.

 Floating Floor Systems